 When to Contact an Attorney

 An individual should contact an attorney for a DUI case as soon as possible after they have been arrested.
-A driver even has the right to ask a law enforcement officer if they can contact their attorney during a DUI stop before an arrest is made, but the chances of the officer allowing them to do so is very slim.
+A driver in Charleston even has the right to ask a law enforcement officer if they can contact their attorney during a DUI stop before an arrest is made, but the chances of the officer allowing them to do so are very slim.

-During the ten days following a DUI arrest, preferably as soon as possible once a person is released from jail, they need to schedule an appointment with a Charleston DUI attorney to review the circumstances surrounding their case.
-Depending on what those circumstances are, an experienced DUI attorney will know that there may be additional investigation that needs to be done or maybe follow-up medical treatment.
-All of that should take place within a couple of days, not necessarily just 10 days, because much of that information is very time-sensitive.
+During the ten days following a DUI arrest, preferably as soon as possible once a person is released from jail, they need to schedule an appointment with a DUI attorney in Charleston to review the circumstances surrounding their case.
+Depending on what those circumstances are, a knowledgeable DUI attorney will know that there may be an additional investigation that needs to be done or maybe follow-up medical treatment.
+All of that should take place within a couple of days, not necessarily just ten days, because much of that information is very time-sensitive.

-If you are unsure of what to expect following a DUI arrest in Charleston, consider reaching out to an experienced criminal defense lawyer.
-In the days following a DUI arrest, an attorney could help the client appeal any driver’s license suspension that has been imposed by the arresting officer for either refusing the Breathalyzer test or blowing a 0.16 or greater.
+If you are unsure of what to expect following a DUI arrest in Charleston, consider reaching out to an aggressive criminal defense lawyer to learn more.
+In the days following a DUI arrest, a legal team member could help the client appeal any driver’s license suspension that has been imposed by the arresting officer for either refusing the Breathalyzer test or blowing a 0.15 or greater.

-A lawyer could also begin an investigation and speak people who have knowledge and information regarding the circumstances surrounding the arrest.
+A lawyer could also begin an investigation and speak with people who have knowledge and information regarding the circumstances surrounding the arrest.
+Our legal representatives understand how difficult this time can be for you and your family.
 Contact an attorney today to begin building an effective defense to your charges.